 Thereafter, tokens are not burnt but recycled, re-injecting liquidity back in the Unido ecosystem in a perpetual cycle.

-However, as Unido is already a working product with an early client base, we have decided to bring the UDO token burn forward via the introduction of a new solution called the “Consumption Fee Burn Function” (CFBF).
+As Unido is already a working product with an early client base, UDO token burn has started and is conducted via the “Consumption Fee Burn Function” (CFBF).

-The CFBF is an interim measure that will use the revenue generated by Unido products to buyback and burn UDO tokens from the open market on a monthly basis.
-This will continue until the development of the Polkadot work token which will then upgrade this feature into a real-time event.
+The CFBF is an interim measure that will use the revenue generated by Unido products to buyback and burn UDO tokens from the open market on a regular basis.

 How CFBF Works